LoopFruits/LoopFruits/README.md

 - 📫 How to reach me **Kensworldc@gmail.com**

+- 💭 I'm currently open for: [An Intern or a new job opportunity.](An Intern or a new job opportunity.)

 - ⚡ Fun fact **I am a huge Football fan ⚽**

 <h3 align="left">Connect with me:</h3>